 sudo apt-get install postfix -y

-Answer the postfix questions as you see fit but the defaults usually suffice for our purposes as we are only using it to send emails and not for receiving mail
+Answer the Postfix installation questions as you see fit.
+The defaults usually suffice if you are using it only to send email and not to receive email.

 © 2011-2013 Rackspace US, Inc.